 Indonesian Language Classes (40 hours)

 Students are required to attend two weeks of intensive classes in Indonesian language and culture at Atma Jaya University in order to develop language skills that will help them operate more effectively in their practicum placements and in the wider Indonesian community.
 Students will sit a placement test on the first day of orientation and be placed in Beginner, Intermediate or Advanced Indonesian language classes.
 Language classes are four hours in duration each day from Monday to Friday for the first two weeks of the program.
 Students will be assessed on four macro skills areas: Listening, Speaking, Reading and Writing.
 Students will sit a final language exam and be given a percentage mark and grade for this assessment.
 To be awarded an overall ‘Satisfactory’ grade for the LPP; participants must achieve a mark of at least 60% for this component.

 Practicum Placement (160 hours)

 Reflective Journal (2,000 words)

 The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning process while on the LPP.
-It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-by-week based on input from the LPP Academic Program Officer and Host their Organisation workplace mentor.
+It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from the LPP Academic Program Officer and Host their Organisation workplace mentor.
 The reflective journal should also demonstrate evidence of a students’ understanding of set course readings and ability to relate these readings to their practicum experience.

 Practicum Report (2,000 words)